-The vitality of Ontario's Francophone community hinges on the joint efforts of many development architects, namely community networks and their individual organizations, community institutions, public and para-public institutions, and the private sector.
-It also hinges on getting people to volunteer their time and effort for a cause or the public good, and thus contribute to the life of their community.
+- The vitality of Prince Edward Island's Acadian and Francophone community hinges on the joint efforts of many development architects, namely community networks and their individual organizations, community institutions, public and para-public institutions (at the federal, provincial and municipal levels), and the private sector.
+It also hinges on getting people to volunteer their time and effort for a cause or the public good, and thus contribute to the life of their community. - This collaboration Accord aims at encouraging community cooperation and cohesion among all architects of community development.
+It will require the joint effort of all community development architects.
+These may include groups that are funded by Cooperation with the Community Sector, as well as institutions and organizational networks that do not receive funding from that envelope, for example, organizations working in the health, community economic development and education sectors.